-Expected Results: Housing rehabilitation - 10 units; home ownership - 8 units and federal funding access (where County, rather than a nonprofit, is eligible applicant), and data collection.
+Expected Results: Housing rehabilitation - 10 units; home ownership - 8 units

-Program 1-2 Non-Profit Coordination
+Program 1-2 Non-Profit and Agency Coordination

-Continue working with nonprofit housing providers to assist in the preparation of supportive housing funds to provide housing rehabilitation assistance, weatherization, energy bill assistance, and infrastructure improvements.
-Assistance will be in the form of staff in-kind services of research, state
+Continue working with and develop new relationships with nonprofit housing providers, local agencies, and local organizations, such as Glenn County Human Resources Agency, Mercy Housing, and PATH (Poor and the Homeless), to assist in the preparation of supportive housing funds to provide housing rehabilitation assistance, weatherization, energy bill assistance, and infrastructure improvements.
+Assistance will be in the form of staff in-kind services of research, state and federal funding access (where County, rather than a nonprofit, is eligible applicant), and data collection and will be dependent on availability of funds.